portable-content/portable-content-php/implementation/task-2-basic-data-classes.md

 use PortableContent\ContentItem;
 use PortableContent\MarkdownBlock;

-// Create a markdown block
+// Create a markdown block (implements BlockInterface)
 $block = MarkdownBlock::create('# Hello World\n\nThis is my first note!');

 // Create content with the block